Quotation marks in English: History

 In the first centuries of typesetting, quotations were distinguished merely by indicating the speaker, and this can still be seen in some editions of the Christian Bible.
-During the Renaissance, quotations were distinguished by setting in a typeface contrasting with the main body text (often italic type with roman, or the other way around).
+During the Renaissance, quotations were distinguished by setting in a typeface contrasting with the main body text (often italic type vs roman).
 Long quotations were also set this way, at full size and full measure.

 Quotation marks were first cut in metal type during the middle of the sixteenth century, and were used copiously by some printers by the seventeenth.
 In some Baroque and Romantic-period books, they would be repeated at the beginning of every line of a long quotation.
 When this practice was abandoned, the empty margin remained, leaving the modern form of indented block quotation.

 In Early Modern English, quotation marks were used to denote pithy comments.
 They were used to quote direct speech as early as the late sixteenth century, and this practice became more common over time.